Dual agency is the devil’s breath…

 My husband and I have been approved for a home loan and are ready to take the plunge and buy our first house!
 One thing, though, is that we’re not sure what to do about how to deal with all these Realtors.

 My husband just calls the number on the sign or on the website, but I think we should call my cousin, who sells real estate on the side.

 Does it really matter?

 Anxious in Altoona

 Most people do what your dear hubby is doing.
-They call the number on the sign or contact the agent on the website figuring it’s the easiest way to get what you want.
+They call the number on the sign or contact the agent on the website, figuring it’s the easiest way to get what they want.
 For some people, this works out just fine.
 For others, not so much.

 To get you where you need to go, how about a short lesson in agency.
 (Sorry—I wouldn’t do this to you if there were any other way).

 In the world of real estate, there are only a handful of agent options: Buyer agents, Seller agents and Dual agents.